SliferSkyd/airplane-shooting/README.md

 - Nuclear Bomb: collect one special item allowing you to shoot 5 bullets simultaneously.
 It's quite hard to explain, therefore experience it during the game.
 Middle-click whenever you want to use it.

 **NOTE**: Additional features for testers:
-- `SPACE` to turn on/ off safe mode so you have unlimited time shield and
+- `SPACE` to turn on/ off safe mode so you have unlimited time shield.
 - `BACKSPACE` to pass the current level immediately.

 Please don't use these keys to enjoy my game to the fullest.
 Good luck and have fun!